Meowinvortex/AQA-NEA----Ghost-hunting/README.md

-# AQA-NEA----Ghost-hunting
+# AQA-NEA----Ghost-hunting (55/75)
 This a repository to store my c++ ghost hunting project used for my NEA computer science

-Unfortunately the program was first developed when I first started c++ / cmake and on linux so compiling it is...messy for this reason the cmake file isnt included cause it might aswell be in binary All the required project files are here that need to be in a project folder (assets need to be extracted) The sql file needs to be imported into a local postgres database the user/password parameters of all the functions in functions/SQL.cpp need to be changed to your user that has access to the db
+Unfortunately the program was first developed when I first started c++ / cmake and on linux so compiling it is...messy for this reason the cmake file isnt included
+All the required project files are here that need to be in a project folder (assets need to be extracted) The sql file needs to be imported into a local postgres database the user/password parameters of all the functions in functions/SQL.cpp need to be changed to your user that has access to the db